Why You Can Trust Us

 Deficiencies may result in neurological damage, anemia, increased risk for cardiovascular disease, and osteoporosis.

-Examples of these include fortified cereals, nutritional yeast, fermented foods, and seaweed.
+Examples include fortified cereals, nutritional yeast, fermented foods, and seaweed.

 Intake from these sources can be inconsistent, which is why health professionals recommend that vegans take a vitamin B12 supplement to prevent the risk of deficiency.